 - Birthday November 17

-Making things from clay, of course; reading (mostly non-fiction, esoteric topics); writing; antiquing/flea marketing; zoo keeping for menagerie of other-than-humans; road trips with my husband; staying in touch with friends and fellow artisans.
+Making things from clay, of course; reading (mostly non-fiction, esoteric topics); writing; antiquing/flea marketing; zoo keeping for menagerie of furred and feathered friends; road trips with my husband; staying in touch with friends and fellow artisans.